General Information2019-07-09T10:33:21+00:00

 Clothing

 Please try to ensure all clothing is named as we often get large amounts of unclaimed lost property.
-This is usually kept for a term, and, any still unclaimed clothing is given to charitable causes.
+This is housed at the lost property shed at the front of the school and this is open to the public at all times.

-Children need to be dressed appropriately for the weather ie warm clothing and shoes in winter and lighter clothing in summer.
-Pupils should have shorts at school for sports and physical education lessons.
+Children need to be dressed in correct school uniform and appropriately for the weather ie warm clothing and shoes in winter and lighter clothing in summer.

 Homework